 Bryant Lake Regional Park (Eden Prairie)

-Bryant Lake Park has 12.5 miles of paved multi-use trails, including some hills to rev up your heart rate!
-The Park’s trails connect to the MInnesota River Bluff LRT Regional Trails on the north side.
+At any rate, the Park’s trails connect to the MInnesota River Bluff LRT Regional Trails on the north side to get you some more miles.
 Here’s the map.

 Eagle Lake Regional Park (Plymouth)